 Preload critical assets to improve loading speed

-As soon as you open any web page, the browser requests an HTML document from a server, parses the contents of the HTML file, and submits separate requests for any other external references.
 The critical request chain represents the order of resources that are prioritized and fetched by the browser.
 Lighthouse identifies assets that are on the third level of this chain as late-discovered.
+You can use the Preload key requests audit to identify which resources to preload.

 <link> tag with